Basic Tomato Sauce for Canning or Freezing

 - Make sure the hot water bath is boiling and ready.
 Secure the rack in the top of the pot (hooked over the sides).

 - When sauce is reduced and thickened, remove two jars from the oven.
-Drop one optional basil leaf in each jar, then fill with sauce and add 1 TB lemon juice.
+Drop one optional basil leaf in each jar, then fill with sauce and add 1 tablespoon lemon juice.
 Allow 1/2 inch head space.

 - Wipe rim of jar with your clean, damp dish cloth.